gpt4thewin/docker-nginx-openai-api-cache/README.md

 # Docker Nginx OpenAI API Cache Reverse proxy

 This project is a simple Docker Nginx project that serves as a cache for the OpenAI API.
-It will cache response of the following URIs:
+It will cache response of the following endpoints:

 - POST /v1/chat/completions
 - POST /v1/completions